 - Fear of natural disasters: Seeming obsessed over floods, fires, tsunamis, volcano eruptions, or the earth burning up in the sun

 - Fear of separation: At certain young ages (8 months,18 months, and 24 months), it is typical for children to be afraid of separation from their parents.
-Babies are naturally resistant to separation from their parents.
+Infants and newborns are naturally resistant to separation from their parents.
 After the age of 2 or so, some children are still terrified of separation, which may result in a diagnosis of Separation Anxiety Disorder

 Causes of Phobias in Children